danroth-nyt/heretics-guide-dying-lands/README.md

   - Searchable by name or category
   - Organized by type (Global, Character, Items, Roads, Locations)
   - Inline dice roller for any table
-- **Global Omens**: Roll for Oracle, Landscape, and Weather to set the scene
+- **Omens**: Roll for Oracle, Landscape, and Weather to set the scene

 ### UI/UX
 - **Collapsible Sections**: Clean, organized sidebar with accordion panels